 The book discusses the "magnetic gland" that humans possess the pineal gland which is in our heads.
 He calls it a remnant of the mystical "third eye" that humans are said to have once had.
 He postulates the pineal senses and works with the earth's electromagnetic field and gives us our cyclical biorythms.
 Migrating birds also use their magnetic organ to find their way on cloudy days when visual clues and polarized sunlight are not available to them.

 Becker uses a lot of space in this book to warn us of what he feels are the dangers of electrical fields that are not usually considered harmful.
 The electric power industry claims the fields created by their generating stations are not harmful, and people generally don't worry about any harmful effects from their TV set or their electric blanket.
 But Becker says the industry, and the government, have failed to heed the research that shows such fields can be harmful, that even small currents have effects on living tissue.
 More common is the worry about use of cell phones, which are held right next to the head and emit microwaves.
 If Becker is right, regular use of these phones could be damaging brain cells and could lead to cancer or brain tumors.

 Conspiracy to Mislead the Public

 You have to ask yourself if defending ourselves from potential enemies is worth the price we're paying for it.
+Becker died in 2008, so there is nothing new from him since these two books.
+Other writers have discovered this topic, but Becker's words continue to resonate.
 These books give you plenty to think about.